Fact Sheet #28N: Joint Employment and Primary and Secondary Employer Responsibilities Under the Family and Medical Leave Act (FMLA)

 The Family and Medical Leave Act (FMLA) entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.
 Generally, private employers with at least 50 employees are covered by the FMLA.
 Government agencies (including local, state and federal employers) and public and private elementary and secondary schools are covered by the FMLA, regardless of the number of employees.
 Only eligible employees are entitled to take FMLA leave.
 To be eligible, an employee must: have worked for the employer for at least 12 months; have worked at least 1250 hours during the 12 months preceding the start of leave; and be employed at a worksite where the employer has at least 50 employees within 75 miles.
 See Fact Sheet #28.

 Two (or more) businesses may simultaneously employ an employee, making them joint employers of the employee.
 Joint employment exists when an employee is employed by two (or more) employers such that the employers are responsible for compliance with the FMLA.
-The analysis for determining joint employment under the FMLA is the same as under the Fair Labor Standards Act (FLSA).
+For example, joint employment ordinarily will exist when a temporary employment agency supplies employees to a second employer.